chungers/infrakit/docs/content/azure/index.md

 ### Service Principal

-To setup Docker for Azure, a [Service Principal](https://azure.microsoft.com/en-us/documentation/articles/active-directory-application-objects/) is required.
+To set up Docker for Azure, a [Service Principal](https://azure.microsoft.com/en-us/documentation/articles/active-directory-application-objects/) is required.
 Docker for Azure uses the principal to operate Azure APIs as you scale up and down or deploy apps on your swarm.
 Docker provides a containerized helper-script to help create the Service Principal:

     docker run -ti docker4x/create-sp-azure sp-name
     ...